brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 metropolises in the world.
 This time I'll try to convince you that it has some of the greatest wild areas on the planet too.
-Before going to Tokyo, Keiko and I spent a week down south in the Wakayama Prefecture, making our way across the peninsula by way of a network of ancient pilgrimage routes called the Kumano Kodo.
+Before going to Tokyo, Keiko and I spent a week down south in the Wakayama Prefecture, making our way from coast to coast by way of a network of ancient pilgrimage routes called the Kumano Kodo.

 I'm about to talk about hiking, a lot.
 I'm holding a rough pace of 3-4 messages a year, so I hope you'll consider this